Covid-19 claims beloved Chicago dispatcher: 'His pride was going to work' | NewsChannel 3-12

 Soon he was rocking her and singing to her and planning her quinceañera.
 He talked about it since she was a toddler and may have been more excited about the rite-of-passage than anyone in the family, Erica says.

 Erica celebrated her daughter’s quince last year and she’s been watching videos from that day.
-Lopez brought back cowboy boots from Mexico and danced all day.
+Lopez brought back cowboy boots from Texas and danced all day.

 When his youngest grandchild was born earlier this year, because of the family’s fear of Covid-19 and that he had to go into work every day, he waited three months to see the baby.
 It ate him up.

-Note: Correction: A previous version of this story misstated the year an incident involving the shooting of three Chicago police officers took place.
-It was 2016.